IBM-Bluemix-Docs/voice-agent/managing_SOE.md

 1. Select the **Region** for your **Service type**.

 1. In the **URL** field, enter the full URL to your SOE workspace, such as `https://iva-soesample.myorg.net/SOE/myWorkspace`.
+Up to 256 characters may be entered for the URL.

   **Important**: For data security, make sure that you use a secure URL for your SOE workspace, by using `https:` instead of `http:`, and require authentication.
 See [Information security and data privacy](/docs/services/voice-agent/infosec.html) to learn more about security considerations.

-1. **Optional** If your SOE requires authentication (recommended), enter the user name and password in the respective fields.
+1. **Optional** If your SOE requires authentication (recommended), enter the user name and password in the respective fields, up to 64 and 256 characters each.